 Practice overview

-Jaysen is a commercial barrister with expertise in property, commercial dispute resolution, and insolvency.
+Jaysen is a commercial barrister specialising in property, commercial dispute resolution, banking & finance, civil fraud, and insolvency.

-Before joining Gatehouse Chambers, Jaysen was employed by the City of London Corporation as Assistant Parliamentary Counsel, where he advised on parliamentary procedure and drafted private legislation for the Corporation and amendments to public Bills.
-Additionally, he frequently prosecuted complex high-value regulatory offences in the Magistrates’ Court.
+Before joining Gatehouse Chambers, Jaysen was employed by the City of London Corporation as Assistant Parliamentary Counsel, where he advised on parliamentary procedure and drafted private legislation for the Corporation and amendments to public Bills, providing him with a unique background and skill set in statutory interpretation.

 Outside of Chambers, Jaysen is a qualified pilot and enjoys flying around the UK and Europe.
 On the ground he enjoys spending time on his family's farm in the West Country.